xXNightstalkerXx/rpi-uctronics-lcd-installer/README.md

 This Repository has some bash Scripts in it that download and setup the neccessary Files for the UCtronics Rackmount LCD to show status Info.
 The Installer creates a new Directory where this Repository and the UCTronics SKU_RM0004 Repository get downloaded into.

-After downloading the necessary Files it will setup the I2C Interface, and depending on the OS, setup a custom Startup Script which will launch the LCD Status Display at every boot.
-(At the moment just Raspbian and RPI Kali Linux supported!)
+After downloading the necessary Files it will setup the I2C Interface and create a systemd Service to start the Status LCD automagically at boot.
+(At the moment just Raspbian and RPI Kali Linux tested/ supported!)

-On Raspbian it will launch the Startup Script with the rc.local file.
-On Kali Linux it has to insert a Cron job to start the Script because there is no rc.local file.

-The Installer also creates a backup of these Files before changing them!
+The Installer also creates a backup of the /etc/modules and /boot/config.txt Files before changing them!

 I'm not an expert Coder so use this Repo on your own Risk and don't blame me if you have to reinstall your Raspberry.